Elder Guidance & Support

 By strengthening these relationships through shared empathy of the needs for children,FNHC will provide guidance to elders with contacting the First Nations Health Consortium to initiate the Jordan’s Principle application for their grandchild’s needs, and can offer support with the process alongside the Regional Service Coordinators.

-Meet Beatrice Little Mustache
+Meet Dr. Beatrice Little Mustache

 She was employed with Provincial Child Protection for seventeen years, designated First Nation foster care for ten years and Band Designate seven years.
 She is currently a Board Chair for the Peigan Board of Education in Treaty 7.